nrobb/TASTER_site/games.md

 layout: default
 ---
 <div align="left">
-<h2>To help us design a great game, we're involving users in the design phase.
-The users will play the following games, then we'll ask them some questions about the games.
+<h2>To help us develop a great game, we're involving users in the design phase.
+The users will play the following games, then we'll ask them some questions about their preferences.
 This will help us determine what features we should include in our own game.</h2>
 <h3>Tealy and Orangey</h3>
 <p>
 <a href="http://onemorelevel.com/game/tealy_and_orangey" target="_blank">Play Tealy and Orangey</a>